 How to File for Bankruptcy in New York

-Choose Between Chapter 7 or Chapter 13
+Choosing Between Chapter 7 and Chapter 13

 Choose which chapter of bankruptcy you want to file.
 Chapter 7 bankruptcy requires debtors to pass the means test.
 The bankruptcy court utilizes the means test to determine if the debtor has enough money to pay back any of his creditors.
 If your income is equal to or less than the median income for New York residents with the same household size, then a Chapter 7 bankruptcy can be filed.